subroy13/statwizard/content/posts/stock-market-vs-luck/index.md

 \end{align*}
 $$

-Therefore, it shows that for $S_n$ (i.e., for trading everyday), the expected return and the variance return is both linear in the number of days.
-On the other hand, for investing with large holding period, the expectation and the variance of returns both increase exponentially.
+Therefore, it shows that for $S_n$ (i.e., for trading every day), the expected return and the variance return are both linear in the number of days.
+On the other hand, for investing with a large holding period, the expectation and the variance of returns both increase exponentially.

 ## Conclusion